DevOps-Abz/ecs-fargate-terraform/README.md

 ---

-## Build and Push Docker Image to Amazon ECR
+## Build and Push Docker Image to ECR

 ```bash
 # Build the Docker image locally